 Pride is the downfall of the human race.
 It's the sin where we imagine in…

-Opening the Word: The Trinity is a gift of love
+Opening the Word: The law of love

 Timothy P. O’Malley, Ph.D., is the director of education at the McGrath Institute for Church Life at the University of Notre Dame.